prodoelmit/jb-assignment-1/questionsassumptions.md

 For now I'm sticking to 1 (`zstd-jni`), assuming that the size increase is too small to cause any problems.

+Q: Is it ok to stick with `zstd-jni` and not care about ~2mb in plugin size?

 # UX

 Currently, I've moved it to File -> Export -> "Compress to zstd", which I assume to be the most logical place to put